HasanYahya101/Chrono-Control-Vite/README.md

-# Tic Tac Toe (React + Vite)
+# Chrono Control (React + Vite)

 ## Introduction

-This is a classic Tic Tac Toe game.
-Players take turns placing their marks (either X or O) on a 3x3 grid.
-The first player to get 3 of their marks in a row (horizontally, vertically, or diagonally) wins the game.
+This is a classic timer Application that allows for Start, Stop, Reseting and Setting of laps.
+It can be used to kep track of time.

 ## UI Library